Essential Beekeeping Equipment

 Each box is composed of eight or 10 frames, which can be easily replaced when needed.
-Keep in mind that more frames also means a heavier load, and they’re more difficult to hold and use when they’re filled with fresh honey.
+Keep in mind that more frames also mean a heavier load, and they’re more difficult to hold and use when they’re filled with fresh honey.

 Flow hives are a more technologically advanced option.
-Only available in the last couple of years, they’re a one-stop shop solution.
+Only available in the last couple of years, they’re a one-stop-shop solution.

 A flow hive often includes an observation window.
 Just have a quick peek in to know when your frames are filled with honey.
 These devices don’t only produce honey, but also extract it at the turn of a key.

 The heavy frames don’t need to be removed at any point.
 This makes a great option for beekeepers not be able to withstand such a high level of physical activity.

 Unlike other hives, you won’t have to open it, disturbing the bees in the process.
 They provide then a quieter environment for your colony.